 Introduction

-Except for paragraph 5.6, this paragraph 5 applies only in respect of LDZ DM Supply Points and nothing in this paragraph 5 shall apply in respect of an NTS Supply Point.
+Except for paragraph 10, this Annex B-3 applies only in respect of LDZ DM Supply Points and nothing in this Annex B-3 shall apply in respect of NTS Supply Points.

-The Supply Point Capacity which a User is registered as holding at a DM Supply Point shall be subject to minimum and maximum requirements in accordance with this paragraph 5.
+The Supply Point Capacity which a User is registered as holding at a DM Supply Point shall be subject to minimum and maximum requirements in accordance with this Annex B-3.

 Minimum capacity requirements